minio/docs/source/reference/minio-mc/mc-mirror.rst

       In prior versions, specifying ``/path/to/directory`` would result in the removal of the ``/path/to`` folder if ``directory`` did not exist.

+.. mc-cmd:: --retry

+   In case of errors during mirror process, retry on each errored object.

 .. mc-cmd:: storage-class, sc